gaurav-kamboj/aws/lambda-create-ami/README.md

 ![](http://aws.gauravkamboj.com/images/lambda-5.PNG)

 - In the **Lambda function handler and role** section select **Choose an exisiting role **
 - **Select IAM role created in step 1 for AWS Lambda function** in the dropdown.
+Keep rest of configuration as default and **create Lambda function**.

 ![](http://aws.gauravkamboj.com/images/lambda-6.PNG)

 ## Setup cron via Cloudwatch Events (to trigger Lambda function)